javalsai/lidm/assets/services/README.md

 ## Systemd

-- Copy `systemd.service` to `/usr/local/lib/systemd/system/lidm.service` (if the directory doesn't exist, create it first)
+- Copy `systemd.service` to `/usr/local/lib/systemd/system/lidm.service` (if the directory doesn't exist, create it first) or `/usr/lib/systemd/system/lidm.service` (if you wish to install along your system files).
 - To enable it you can run `systemctl enable lidm`

 ## Dinit